 5. Next, brush the palms and backs of your hands and up your arms, working upwards to your shoulders.
 Reach behind you to brush your upper back.
 Once you’ve completed full body brushing, follow with a warm (not hot) shower or bath.
-Pat skin dry and apply a body oil or moisturiser – and you’re good to go!
-This body moisturiser is THE best!
+Pat skin dry and apply body oil or moisturiser – and you’re good to go!

 The results: Body Brushing Before and After

 A couple of minutes spent dry brushing every day before I jump into the shower really invigorates my skin, helps reduce my cellulite, and perks up my circulation too.
 Definitely worth it, somehow it just makes me feel good too!
 I guess because it stimulates your nervous system, you feel invigorated afterwards.

 Although I have dry body brushed for years, I’ve only recently discovered dry face brushing.
 To me, it feels similar to using a sonic cleansing brush such as the Clarisonic, even though it’s aimed at boosting circulation, gently exfoliating and stimulating lymphatic drainage rather than cleansing.
 Find my favourite sonic cleansing brushes here.